 AFH also did a project for John Cannistaro.
 John Cannistraro presents on projects with AFH:

 We had a property in the business for many years, and there was an old ice house that we didn’t know what to do with.
-A family in Worchester had a plumbing museum and wanted to donate it.
-So we ended up with everything from the Plumbing Museum and worked with AFH to redesign the set up of the museum.
+A family in Worcester had a plumbing museum and wanted to donate it.
+So we ended up with everything from the Plumbing Museum and worked with AFH to redesign the set-up of the museum.